hackelle/robocup_project/README.md

 Detect the direction other robots are looking in:

+old:
 - Find the eyes (good contrast due to LEDs)
 - Find the head and its dimensions
 - Calculate robot distance based on head height
 - Calculate angle from robot distance and eye distance (should give 1/2 options)
 - Select correct angle based on ears

+new:
+- Find the head and its approximate dimensions using Tensorflow
+- Find Ellipses, devide them into possible ears and eyes
+- Calculate robot distance based on ear height
+- Calculate head angle based on ear width, position of eyes relative to the ear and if we see eyes at all

 Name inspiration by http://ardapedia.herr-der-ringe-film.de/index.php/Saeros